 Remember to check your air gauge frequently and communicate this back to your buddy, who returns the same.

-Lot Of Other Safety Dive Rules
+Lots Of Other Safety Dive Rules

-Now, I know there are lots of other dive rules but these are the ones I particularly wanted to touch on.
+I know there are lots of other dive rules but these are the ones I particularly wanted to touch on.
 We already know not to hold our breath and not to do quick ascents faster than our bubbles.

 Thanks for reading!